First Car to Learn to Drive a Stick Shift

 First at BMW Driving School

-1998 An icon in the industry passes.
-I kept the AutoWeek that came to my Kia office that day in my basement.
+Enzo Ferrari being the first ten years earlier.
+I kept the AutoWeek that came to my Kia office that day.

 RPA – The Honda and Acura Advertising Agency